 The reason for reactiveness is often an overuse of uncertainty, a buzzword nowadays.
 Maybe today is more uncertain than yesterday, and the future will be more uncertain than today, but we can definitely not blame all our reactiveness on the need of handling extreme uncertainty.
 Another buzzword today is complexity, where many people states that we need “to embrace complexity”, which is only correct if we have complexity.
 But unfortunately, we, despite this statement, have reactiveness due to that we do not reduce the complexity enough in product development at scale, especially for software.
-As we will see soon, different domains can have very different uncertainty, while it in product development does not differ between different product development domains, instead we have different levels of complexity.
-We also have another even bigger difference, and that is that the level of uncertainty is context independent, while the level of complexity is context dependent.

-Uncertainty (do the right things)
+Uncertainty – do the right things (products/systems)

 In a world that is uncertain, being able to predict the exact date for a delivery, is many times impossible.
 This has led to that in the agile world, planning has really become a non-mantra.
-Planning has become something ugly.
+Planning has almost become something ugly.

 Another deficiency related to planning, and that will increase our reactiveness instead of being more proactive, is when we are using some of the agile scaling frameworks that use methods originating from a production context.
 They often divide the releases into increments of functionality as small-scale agile does, which many times means that the details for the long-term planning is not done.
 In turn this means that it is very high risk that every increment starts with a planning from zero, as the memory of the planning with all needs, hinders and risks from the last increment, has been reset.
-This kind of non-planning gives a very reactive behaviour of needs through the whole organisation; resources, competences, education, technology, etc., which of course gives a bad flow, which in the end means late/missed releases, frankly low efficiency.
+This kind of non-long-term-planning gives a very reactive behaviour of needs through the whole organisation; resources, competences, education, technology, etc., which of course gives a bad flow, which in the end means late/missed releases, frankly low efficiency.
 Not to mention, that the very same needs can be brought up again and again at every planning of a new increment.
-This differ enormously from small-scale agile where the teams, that is also is the whole organisation, having the Big Picture and all needs in reach.
+This differ enormously from small-scale agile where the teams, that also are the whole organisation, have the Big Picture and all needs in reach.

-Complexity (do the things right)
+Complexity – do the things (products/systems) right